jcwilliamson/microbits/workshop.md

 The easiest way for you to use the transistors is to use your breadboard, which is a small black square with holes in it.
 These are designed so that the holes which are connected run towards the line down the middle of the board.
 The line in the middle separates the 2 sides of the breadboard.

 Now you have done this, you should be able to make the 2 motors turn separately.
 Think about how you could make your robot drive in a straight line and steer using the second microbit.

+Tick off these tasks to finish the worksheet:
+* [ ] We wired up a transistor
+* [ ] We made a motor move
+* [ ] We made a motor move when a button on our microbit is pressed
+* [ ] We made a robot to put our microbit, motors and breadboard in
+* [ ] We made the robot drive in a straight line
+* [ ] We made the robot turn left or right